-If you love your cozy bed, you'll need to know how to clean a mattress.
-Considering how many hours we spend in it, you'll need to keep it feeling fresh, clean regularly and help it last for as long as possible.
-After all, a mattress is an investment.
+If you love your cozy bed, you'll need to know how to clean a mattress, and keep it feeling fresh.
 In fact, experts recommend to clean your mattress twice a year to tackle the build-up of dust, dirt, dead skin and more.
 This is even more vital for allergy sufferers who would benefit from knowing how to clean a mattress.

 Whether you're looking to do a general clean, or have an urgent spill or stubborn stain to remove, we'll walk you through how to clean a mattress in this guide.
 We'll show you the equipment you'll need, and explain which technique to use in which situation.
 (And if it turns out that your mattress is beyond saving, take a look at our best mattress guide for a replacement - there are options for all budgets.)